 A Cheerful Heart

-I wish to draw your attention to Proverbs 17:22, which says “A cheerful heart is good medicine, but a crushed spirit dries up the bones” (NIV).
+“A cheerful heart is good medicine, but a crushed spirit dries up the bones” — Proverbs 17:22 (NIV).

 In today’s world, we all run the risk of crushing our own spirit with the anxieties of life.
-We carry concerns regarding our home.
-There is pressure on us thinking about paying the bills.
-We carry concerns regarding our families.
-There is pressure on us thinking about our marriage relationship and our children.
-We carry concerns regarding our jobs.
-There is pressure on us thinking about maintaining employment and keeping up with the required performance.
+We carry concerns regarding our home, about paying the bills, our marriage, our children, and our jobs.

 The verse points to having “a cheerful heart” as the way to counter life’s stress.
 And the way to have “a cheerful heart” is to focus on that which is good, encouraging, and even humorous.
 If something humors you, laugh.
 If you see progress, praise it.
 If you’re encouraged, share it.